 Rats & Mice

-Over the past 16 years there has been a large increase in the showing of fancy mice and rats.
-Newcastle Regional Show is proud to be hosting this very popular competition for the 4th year.
-Rats and Mice will be on display in the pavilion next to the Model Trains and across from the wood turners on Sunday, 5th March.
+Over the past 17 years, there has been a large increase in the showing of fancy mice and rats.
+Newcastle Regional Show is proud to be hosting this very popular competition for the 6th year.